Skip to main content

 SLP 521 Evaluation.
 This lab course will allow students to practice procedures and processes of evaluation.
 Students will practice administering various forms of assessments.
 They will learn how to interpret standardized scores and determine the psychometric properties, validity, reliability and applicability of the most common norm-referenced standardized assessments in the field of communication disorders.
 1 credit, lab, Fall offering

 SLP 522 Technology in Speech-Language Pathology.
 This lab course will provide students with information about the use of technology in enhancing client and provider outcomes, in the profession of Speech-Language Pathology.
 The uses of Alternative Augmentative Communication (AAC) devices, Electronic Medical Records, software and hardware that may be applied in communication analysis, neuroimaging devices, and other such tools will be examined, discussed and applied.
-1 credit, lab, Spring offering
+1 credit, lab, Summer offering

 SLP 623 Aural Rehabilitation.
 This lab course will provide students with information about the basic concepts of acoustics as they relate to hearing measurement, the psychophysical methods of measuring hearing thresholds and the calibration of hearing measurement devices.
 Students will learn how to evaluate and interpret audiometric tests and make appropriate referrals, in diverse populations.
 1 credit, lab, Spring offering